brian-yu/cs4501-internet-scale/README.md

 Example routes

+    /api/v1/users/4
-    /api/v1/users/4 - GET to return info about user with id 4, POST to update the user's info.
+        - GET to return info about user with id 4, POST to update the user's info.
+    /api/v1/items/17
-    /api/v1/items/17 - GET to return info about item with id 17, POST to update the item.
+        - GET to return info about item with id 17, POST to update the item.
-    - NOTE: cannot change the item's owner /api/v1/borrows/9 - GET to return info about borrow with id 9, POST to update the borrow's info.
+        - NOTE: cannot change the item's owner /api/v1/borrows/9
+        - GET to return info about borrow with id 9, POST to update the borrow's info.
-    - NOTE: cannot change lender, borrower, or item /api/v1/reviews/9 - GET to return info about review with id 9, POST to update the review.
+        - NOTE: cannot change lender, borrower, or item /api/v1/reviews/9
+        - GET to return info about review with id 9, POST to update the review.
-    - NOTE: cannot change the reviewer or reviewee /api/v1/items/create - POST to create a new item /api/v1/borrows/create - POST to create a new borrow
+        - NOTE: cannot change the reviewer or reviewee /api/v1/items/create
+        - POST to create a new item /api/v1/borrows/create
+        - POST to create a new borrow
-    - NOTE: DateTimeField input format is YYYY-MM-DD HH:MM /api/v1/reviews/23/delete - DELETE to delete review with id 23
+        - NOTE: DateTimeField input format is YYYY-MM-DD HH:MM /api/v1/reviews/23/delete
+        - DELETE to delete review with id 23

-Example URLs
+Example URLs that work with fixtures

     http://localhost:8001/api/v1/items/9/
     http://localhost:8001/api/v1/users/4/